dmenin/EthToSql/README.md

 # EthToSql

-This is a package that I built to use on my MSc Dissertation that parses blocks from an Ethereum geth Node, transforms the data into a relational format and inserts them into a relational database.
+This is a package that I built to use on my MSc Dissertation that parses blocks from an Ethereum Node, transforms the data into a relational format and inserts it into a relational database.
 It uses sqlalchemy to interact with the database so it should work with any vendor supported by it.
 I started the project using Amazon Redshift but given the limited amount of credits I had I moved to Sql Server Express Edition.
 I can guarantee though that the data collection process works on both.

 Example of how to use it: